paulhibbing/AGread/README.md

 the legacy parser, as progress updates are implemented with sickening inefficiency.)

+AGread also offers minimal pre-processing, for tasks such as reintegration.

 ## Installation

 You can install the development version of AGread from github with: